 If you’ve ever had a good crusty, chewy loaf of bread and then tried to replicate it at home, you know what a frustrating experience that can be.
 Most of our home ovens are just not cut out to create the kind of environment that the bread requires.
 Luckily, I’m here with a solution to all your baking woes with a simple no knead sourdough bread.
 This’ll give you bakery results, every time.

 Start out with your sourdough starter (about 1/4 cup) in a large bowl, then add 1 1/2 cups of water.
 Stir this up to make a nice slurry.
 Add some flour (all-purpose is fine, sprouted works too, though if you use whole wheat, maybe do a 50/50 mix), about 3 – 3 1/2 cups, and a pinch of salt.
 Mix to combine – the dough should be sticky, but if it’s too close to batter consistency, add more flour.
 If it’s too loose and runny, it won’t form a nice loaf.

-After the dough has risen, dump the dough onto a floured surface and gently work it into a boule (your standard round loaf shape).
-I find the easiest way to do this is to gently pull on an edge, stretching it slightly and folding it over.
+After the dough has risen, dump the dough onto a floured surface.
+Working gently, form it into a boule (your standard round loaf shape).
+I find the easiest way to do this is to gently pull an edge, stretching and folding it over.
 Work your way around the entire ball of dough, with the stretched edges meeting in the middle.
-Carefully flip the dough over so the seam is on the bottom, then cover this with a damp cloth and let it rise for at least another half hour.
+Carefully flip the dough over so the seam is on the bottom.
+Cover this with a damp cloth and let it rise for at least another half hour.

-While the dough is rising, put the Dutch oven in the regular oven and preheat to 450 F. Make sure the Dutch oven is in there for at least 10-20 minutes so it gets good and hot all the way through.
+Place the Dutch oven in the regular oven and preheat to 450 F while the dough is rising.
+Make sure the Dutch oven is in there for at least 10-20 minutes so it heats all the way through.

 Remove the Dutch oven, carefully toss the dough in, cover, and put back in the regular oven.
 Be careful, it’s all really hot, so don’t try to pick up the lid without protection.